WillYallop/bp-deploy/README.md

-# BP Deploy - v1.0.0
+# BP Deploy - v1.0.1

 BP Deploy is a simple Wordpress plugin to trigger Bitbucket pipelines.
 This plugin enables you to trigger a pipeline, view trigger history and configure the target repository, workspace and branch for your pipeline trigger.

 ## Getting started

 1. Enable pipelines in you Bitbucket repository!
-2. Create a pipeline that that triggers on a commit to a branch.
+2. Create a pipeline that triggers on a commit to a branch.
 Bellow is an example.

 ```yml
 pipelines: